kshitijyelpale/interactive-grid-app-kotlin-springBoot-angular/README.md

 ### :books: Your Challenge:

-Your task is to architect and develop an interactive application composed of a backend and frontend.
-The backend is to be either Java or Kotlin based, while the frontend should be built using Angular.
+A task is to architect and develop an interactive application composed of a backend and frontend.
+The backend is Kotlin based, while the frontend built using Angular.

 ### :dart: Core Features: